Lilla-Kavecsanszki/EarthAlchemyNaturals/README.md

 To support the functionality of the EarthAlchemy Naturals app, the below models have been designed and implemented to store essential information in databases.

-The User tables in the ER diagram is for conceptual representation only and do not directly correspond to the models.py files or the physical database tables.
+The User table in the ER diagram is for conceptual representation only and do not directly correspond to the models.py files or the physical database tables.
 It provides a logical view of data relationships without showing all the actual database details managed by Django and the database system.

 The Entity Relationship Diagrams below illustrate how the models are connected to each other: